 A flavor ingredient in chewing gum has been found to provide long-lasting, high-intensity, high-quality flavor.
 The most used flavors in chewing gums are peppermint (called only mint), fruit, spearmint (a variation of mint flavor), and menthol (a mint-related flavor).
 Other flavors are synthetically created and perfected in the lab.
 The flavorings are added last.

 Gum bases are mixed with other ingredients to make chewing gum.

 Bubble gum contains more of the gum base and softener.

-What exactly are the ingredients in the chewing gum depend on the type of gum being made.
+What precisely the ingredients in the chewing gum depend on the type of gum being made.